mounchiliu/IndividualProject/README.md

-     How to estimate whether a object is dynamic or not?
+     How to estimate whether an object is dynamic or not?

      - For each segmented object, the masked scene flow associated with the specific object instance is used as input to estimate the motion of the camera w.r.t the object instance which is assumed to be static.
 If the estimation is successful, then the 3D motion of the object is equal to the inverse of the camera motion.